College of Engineering Names Philipp Gutruf 2024 da Vinci Circle Fellow

 As a boy in the Black Forest area of Germany – known for its production of high-end cars – Philipp Gutruf, the College of Engineering’s 2024 da Vinci Fellow, got his start tinkering on mopeds and electronics in the garage of his family home.

-“That is not necessarily your typical academic path – getting the hands dirty,” said Gutruf, University of Arizona assistant professor of biomedical engineering and associate department head of undergraduate affairs.
+“That is not necessarily your typical academic path – getting the hands dirty,” said Gutruf, University of Arizona associate professor of biomedical engineering and associate department head of undergraduate affairs.
 “That gives you a different perspective on how you approach scientific problems.”

 Now he is revolutionizing health care with biomedical devices for inside and outside the body.
 Generous donors to the College of Engineering’s da Vinci Circle select a fellow annually.
 The award comes with a one-time grant of $10,000 to support exceptional research in microtechnology, nanotechnology and biotechnology.